Paul Bettany biography

 Date of Birth: May 27, 1971

 Following this strong showing, he worked with Sally Field and Michael Richards in the telefilm David Copperfield.
 For the start of the new millennium he completed six films including Kiss Kiss Bang Bang, A Knight's Tale playing Geoffrey Chaucer and A Beautiful Mind (2001) opposite Russell Crowe.
-While filming A Beautiful Mind, Bettany met and fell in love with co-star Jennifer Connelly, and the two were married in January 2003.
-Later that year, Connelly gave birth to their first child, a boy they named Stellan.
+While filming A Beautiful Mind, Paul met and fell in love with co-star Jennifer Connelly, and the two were married in January 2003.
+Later that year, Jennifer gave birth to their first child, a boy they named Stellan.
+In 2011, their daughter Agnes was born.

-Bettany got the chance to work with his good friend Russell Crowe again in Master and Commander: The Far Side of the World (2003), and received a BAFTA nomination for his role as Dr. Stephen Maturin.
+Paul had the chance to work with his good friend Russell Crowe again in Master and Commander: The Far Side of the World (2003), and received a BAFTA nomination for his role as Dr. Stephen Maturin.
 More recently he played the plum role of the albino monk Silas in the highly-touted The Da Vinci Code (2006), starring Tom Hanks.
-He starred in Transcendence (2014) alongside Johnny Depp and in Avengers: Age of Ultron (2015).
-More recently, he can be seen in Captain America: Civil War (2016).
+He starred in Transcendence (2014) alongside Johnny Depp and played Vision in Avengers: Age of Ultron (2015), reprising the role in Captain America: Civil War (2016) and in Avengers: Infinity War (2018).

 Paul Bettany Filmography